Red Light Therapy for Wound Healing: How to Use It Safely at Home

 red light therapy glasses for protecting the eyes during home red light therapy for wounds

-Avoid using light therapy over cancerous lesions unless advised by a doctor.
+Avoid red light therapy over cancerous lesions unless your doctor specifically approves it.

 Can Red Light Therapy Penetrate a Cast?